pragathiGopal25/SunSaver/MODELING.md

 ### Simplifications/Comments
 - Which solar array is set in focus depends on the use case.
 If the app has just been opened (and the user has some solar arrays saved) then the first solar array will be set in focus.
 If we were just navigated to the home screen after adding a new solar array, then the new solar array will be set in focus.
 If we were navigated to the home screen after updating a solar array, then the updated solar array will be in focus.
 If a solar array is deleted, we direct focus to the first solar array (if it exists)
-- Used "coord" for "coordinates" to save some space
+- We have used "coord" as a simplification for "coordinates" to save some space
-- The reason we have many api calls per time unit to HvaKosterStrømmen is that the api only has one json file for each day that exists, so you have to make an api call per day to retrieve multiple days.
-So the loop iterates through each day we need to retrieve electricity data for, and retrieves electricity prices with an api call for each day.
-This will be a lot of calls, so some days will be skipped.
-When the data/prices are retrieved, it is added to a list, so that after the loop is finished, we can be left with an average value of the electricity price for the days we have retrieved for.
+- The reason we have many API calls per time unit to HvaKosterStrømmen is that the API only has one json file for each day that exists, so you have to make multiple API calls to retrieve data for multiple days.
+The loop iterates through each day we need to get electricity data for and retrieves electricity prices for that day with an API call.
+This will be a lot of API calls, so some days will be skipped.
+When the data/prices are fetched they are added to a list and when the loop is finished we are left with an average value of the electricity price for the days we have retrieved data for.
-- Since Frost did not always have the data that we needed (see report 3.2 API), we had to find a solution for this.
-The solution we came up with was that for each element (weather category), we first find the 5 closest sensors, and then we check which of those sensors have data in the time period we want.
-If there is more than one (1) sensor, we use the closest sensor to retrieve data in that weather category.
+- Since Frost did not always have the data that we needed (see report 3.2 API), we had to find a workaround.
+Our solution was that for each element (in the weather category), we first find the five closest sensors, and then we check which of those sensors have data in the time period we want.
+If there is more than one sensor, we use the closest sensor to retrieve data in that weather category.
 - Since the diagram is complicated and we want to reuse it in other use cases, alternative flow is not included.

 ## Sequence Diagram: Select a solar array to see its statistics